aerogear/offix/docs/ref-configuration.md

 This example uses `createDefaultCacheStorage` to create the default IndexedDB based storage driver.
 The storage can be swapped depending on the platform.
 For example `window.localstorage` in older browsers or `AsyncStorage` in [React Native](./react-native.md).

-#### `cacheStorage`

-The [PersistentStore](https://github.com/aerogear/offix/blob/master/packages/offix-scheduler/src/store/PersistentStore.ts) you want your client to use for persisting the Apollo Cache (Uses IndexedDB by default).

-#### `offlineStorage`

-The [PersistentStore](https://github.com/aerogear/offix/blob/master/packages/offix-scheduler/src/store/PersistentStore.ts) you want your client to use for persisting offline operations in the offline queue (Uses IndexedDB by default).

-#### `networkStatus`

-[NetworkStatus](https://github.com/aerogear/offix/blob/master/packages/offix-offline/src/network/NetworkStatus.ts) Interface for detecting changes in network status.
-(Uses browser networking APIs by default)

 #### `offlineQueueListener`